hellmarbecker/blog/_posts/2022-04-02-streaming-events-from-confluent-cloud-into-imply-polaris-using-nifi.markdown

 ### Controller Services

 I am using Nifi 1.15.3 for this tutorial, and I am going to make use of Record processors.
-Each record processor needs a Record Reader and a Record Writer.
+Each Record processor needs a Record Reader and a Record Writer.
 Since we are going to read whatever JSON we get at every stage, the Record Reader is generally just going to be a `JsonTreeReader` with the default configuration.

 For the Record Writer, consider that Polaris expects data to arrive in [ndjson](http://ndjson.org/) format (1 JSON object per line).
 This is  conveniently achieved using a `JsonRecordSetWriter`, by setting the `Output Grouping` attribute to `One Line Per Object`: